varnish/Varnish-Book/varnish_book.rst

 ..
 TODO for the author: Consider to remove this image from here and have it only in Section VCL - vcl_backend_fetch
 ..
 TODO for the author: Double check that the available variables are correct and not confusing.

+TODO: To simplify this diagram.

 .. image:: ui/img/cache_fetch.png
    :align: center
    :width: 80%

 The VCL State Machine
 ---------------------

+..
+TODO for the author: Consider to call it: The VCL finite state machine

 - Each request is processed separately.
 - Each request is independent from others at any given time.